 Levi Motts (1845-1864).
 Young confederate soldier in love with Ruby Robison.
 He fights and dies in Battle of Mansfield, April 8, 1964.

 Randall Motts was an Englishman who came to the Colonies in 1782, entering first at Pennsylvania and then making his way across the mountains into Alabama.
 He amassed twelve sections of land planted for cotton and became quite wealthy.
-His son Lucas headed west and settled in North Louisiana where he found land ideal for growing cotton and created his own large plantation.
+His son Lucas, always one for adventure and not a timid young man, headed west and settled in North Louisiana.
+There he found a land ideal for growing cotton and created his own large plantation.
 Lucas was Levi’s grandfather.

-Lucas’s son, Luther Motts, Levi’s father, was something of a ne’er-do-well.
-Happy to live off his father’s largesse and not one to get his hands dirty, much less calloused, Luther spent his time playing cards, drinking and visiting the growing number of brothels in the new town of Shreveport.
+Lucas’s son, Luther Motts, Levi’s father, took over the day-today operations of his father’s cotton farm and managed it extremely well.
+Levi grew up in a house of plenty, and took it completely for granted.
+Happy to live off his father’s largess and not one to get his hands dirty, much less calloused, Levi spent his time playing cards, drinking and visiting the growing number of brothels in the new town of Shreveport.

-Lucas Motts lives to bury both his son and grandson and watching as his the Mott family fortunes are destroyed by the war and Reconstruction.
+Lucas Motts lived to bury both his son and grandson and watching as the Mott family fortunes are destroyed by the war and Reconstruction.